conan-io/docs/knowledge/faq.rst

         It is recommended to define options values in profiles, not in recipes

 In general, it is more recommended to define options values in profile files, not in recipes.
-Recipe defined options always have precedence over options defined in profiles.
+Recipe defined options always have less precedence than options defined in profiles.

 .. _faq_version_conflicts_version_ranges: